Kyramyava/Cancer-Diagnosis-Prediction/README.md

 # Cancer-Diagnosis-Prediction
-This project uses data from the Health Information National Trends Survey to create machine learning models to predict cancer diagnosis.
+This project uses data from the Health Information National Trends Survey to create machine learning models to predict cancer diagnosis in survey participants.
+"EverHadCancer", which looks at the cancer diagnosis of the participant was used as a target.
+"FamilyEverHadCancer2", which looks at cancer diagnosis in family members of the participants, to see if there was any correlation between familial cancer diagnosis and the determinants of health that I looked at.